 Where a disclosure is made orally, the discloser should be encouraged to commit the disclosure to writing.
 If the discloser is unwilling or unable to do so, the officer to whom it is made should make a record of the disclosure made, confirm the information with the discloser, and ensure that the disclosure is actioned as set out in this policy.

-The Vice-President (Administration) and Registrar is responsible for assessing any disclosure to determine if:
+The Vice-President (Administration) and University Registrar is responsible for assessing any disclosure to determine if:

-- the disclosure concerns information or conduct about which a PID can be made (as described in section 8.3.2)
+- the disclosure concerns information or conduct about which a public interest disclosure (PID) can be made (as described in section 8.3.2); and

 - the disclosure has been made as set out in the Act or in accordance with the procedure set out in B/8.3.4.